Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 You can view Alcatraz Island from Pier 39, visit an Alcatraz bookstore, and even buy tickets to board cruises to Alcatraz.
 If you’re interested in the tour, buy tickets early, because they sell out every day I was there.

 If you’re hungry or thirsty, check out one of Pier 39’s restaurants.
-While most of these are commercial franchises and not a local, authentic restaurant, they are baby-friendly.
-There are restaurants such as Bubba Gump Shrimp Company, Hard Rock Cafe, and Boudin Bakery (San Francisco Sourdough bowls with chowder are a gluten-filled delicacy).
+While most of these are commercial franchises rather than local, authentic restaurants, they are baby-friendly.
+There are restaurants such as Bubba Gump Shrimp Company, Hard Rock Cafe, and Boudin Bakery (San Francisco Sourdough bowls with chowder are a gluten-filled delicacy that I can no longer enjoy!).

 I was impressed by the stunning view of the Golden Gate Bridge from Bubba Gump Shrimp Company at Pier 39.
 However, the food is pedestrian.
 Our little kids enjoy the food, as well.